sxsw/rfm/README.md

 ## Ginjo-rfm Basic Usage

 The first step in getting connected to your Filemaker databases with Rfm is to store your configuration settings in a yaml file or in the RFM_CONFIG hash.
-The second step is creating a model that represents a layout in one of your Filemaker databases.
+The second step is creating a model that represents a layout from one of your Filemaker databases.

 ### Configuration